Mr. & Mrs. Smith (2005 film): Plot

-John, a construction executive and Jane, a tech support consultant are answering questions during marriage counselling.
-The couple has been married for five or six years, but their marriage is on the rocks.
-They talk about how they first met in Bogotá, Colombia claiming to be together to avoid being questioned by Colombian authorities; the two fell in love and got married.
+John Smith, a construction executive, and his wife Jane, an IT recruiter, are at marriage counseling.
+They have been married for five or six years, and their marriage is suffering from a lack of communication and acts of quiet aggression, such as Jane installing drapes that John said he disliked.
+They first met in Bogotá, Colombia, claiming to be together to avoid being questioned by Colombian authorities.
+The two had a whirlwind courtship and married.

-In reality John and Jane are both skilled field operatives and work for separate contract killing firms; they are both among the best in their field and adept at concealing their true profession from the other.

-The Smiths live in a large Colonial Revival house in the suburbs keeping up appearances by reluctantly socializing with their "conventionally" wealthy neighbors.
-Underneath their cover stories, John and Jane balance their marriage which is apparently mundane —after a few years both agree it is becoming dull and suffocating—with their secretive career.
-After they are both assigned to kill DIA prisoner Benjamin "the Tank" Danz in a prison transfer, they run into each other on the job and the hit is botched.
+In secret, John and Jane are skilled field operatives working for separate contract-killing firms and are both among the best in their field.
+They are adept at concealing their true profession from each other.
+The Smiths live in a large Colonial Revival house in the New York City suburbs, keeping up appearances by reluctantly socializing with their "conventionally" wealthy neighbors.
+Underneath their cover stories, John and Jane balance their marriage (which is apparently mundane, dull and suffocating) with their careers.